haandol/alps-writer/README.md

 The following features are planned for production-ready release:

-- [ ] Apply RAG and chat-history-memory features to reduce token usage
+- [x] Apply RAG and chat-history-memory features to reduce token usage
+- [x] Enable Prompt Caching for reducing token usage
+- [ ] Add Save command for upload completed document to S3 with one click
+- [ ] Integrate DeepResearch feature to expedite research cycle
 - [ ] Migrate from Chainlit to custom solution that supports concurrent user sessions per each conversation
 - [ ] Build document management system for specification generation and versioning
-- [ ] Integrate Anthropic API for efficient prompt caching
 - [ ] Enhance document quality with revision system via Thinking models
-- [ ] Apply Prompt Cache to reduce token usage

 ## License